aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/python-interface.md

  1. python scripts that `import` the `aiida` python package
  2. the interactive `verdi shell`
- 3. jupyter notebooks
+ 3. `Jupyter` notebooks

-While we will get back to 1. at the end of the tutorial, we recommend you use either the `verdi shell` or, even better, jupyter notebooks for now: recording your actions in a jupyter notebook, will allow you to keep track of what you've done.
+For this tutorial we recommend using the `verdi shell` (explained below) but if you're already familiar with `Jupyter` notebooks you may use those as well.
+We will get back to option 1 (python scripts) towards the end of the tutorial.

 ### The verdi shell